loechel/praesentationen/plone-and-python-community.rst

 :data-x: r+0
 :data-y: r+1000

-We have learned from our Mistakes, and we keep our User in Mind
+We have learned from our Mistakes, and we keep our User and Developers in Mind

 ----